PATIENT RESEARCH OPPORTUNITIES

 Please click on the button below to fill out a Google Form* to let us know what procedures you have had and if we can contact you to discuss the steps to donate.
 Please note that filling out the form does not mean you’ve committed to sharing the samples.
 It simply lets us know you are open to discussing the possibility and that we can contact you with more details.

-*Any medical information shared in this form is protected under RRP’s Google Workspace/Cloud Identity HIPAA Business Associate Amendment and Cloud Data Processing Addendum.
+*PLEASE NOTE: Any medical information shared in this form is protected under RRP’s Google Workspace/Cloud Identity HIPAA Business Associate Amendment and Cloud Data Processing Addendum.

 NIH RUNX1 Clinical Research Study